 - Gradually bring it down below your knees.

-- Do this often until you obtain the desired results.
+- Do this for 8 to 10 reps for 2 to 3 sets to obtain the desired results.

 Chest Supported Rows